muhammadamir-github/odoo_module_description_regulations/readme.md

 		3. *Bullet List*, If no other style is applicable.

 3. The following is for assistance in finding the correct list style:
-	- If list's children *have* children
-		- If list's chldren are Objects not Classes
+	- If list's children are Objects
-			- If list's chldren are of *nature* the *list or a parent of the list* is supposed to classify/categorize
+		- If list's chldren are of *nature* the *list or a parent of the list* is supposed to contain/list
+			- If list's children's text is long
 				- Enumerated List
 			- Else
+				- If list's children are *ALSO* Classes
 					- Bullet List
 				- Else
-			- Bullet List
-	- Else If list's children *DON'T have* children
-		- If list's chldren are Objects not Classes
-			- If list's chldren are of *nature* the *list or a parent of the list* is supposed to classify/categorize
-				- If list's children's text is *long*
-					- Enumerated List
-				- Else If list's children's text is *short*
 					- Field List
 		- Else
 			- Bullet List
-		- Else
+	- Else If list's children are *ONLY* Classes
 		- Bullet List

 4. Description must have the following Sections:
 	- **Requirements**, which should list the required *Fields* and *Functions* added by other modules classified by their model names.